Skip to main content

 2.1 Verifying single contract

-1. Click on the Sign and Submit button to confirm and begin verification.
+1. Click on the Verify and Publish button to begin verification.

 1. Once verification is done, you will get a Submission Successful message.
 Now you can paste the contract address in the explorer search bar to view the Contract Source Code, Contract ABI, Creation Code and ABI-encoded Value.